szemranamszyca/CarND-Behavioral-Cloning-P3/writeup.md

 ```sh
 python drive.py model.h5
 ```
 Code is quite simple (it implements nVidia architecture presented during lessons), with extra function to plot histogram.
+Also, in drive.py at line 65, I've converted imgage from RGB (PIL) to BGR (default  for OpenCV - model was trained on that color space)

 #### 3. Submission code is usable and readable